Idowuilekura/cde_linux_git_assignment-/README.md

 # Solutions: Personal Assignment

-## 🌟Get your Linux Environment Ready
+## 🌟Geting your Linux Environment Ready
 It'd be nice to remember that all solution to the personal assignment uses bash scripting, and this means you would be working in a linux environment in order to use bash scripting.

 #### Option 1: Use GitBash